Rich and Creamy Peppermint Chocolate Truffles are made with just 5 simple ingredients! So easy and perfect for homemade holiday gifts!

 For the Peppermint Chocolate Truffles:

-- In a small saucepan over low heat, warm the cream until small bubbles begin to form around the sides of the pan.
-Remove cream from heat and add in chopped chocolate.
+- In a small saucepan over low heat, heat the cream just until it comes to a boil.
+Then immediately remove cream from heat and add in chopped chocolate.
 Allow the mixture to sit, untouched, for two minutes, then whisk smooth.
 Stir in the butter and peppermint extract and vigorously whisk until smooth and shiny.

 - Pour the mixture into a medium bowl and cool to room temperature before tightly covering the bowl with plastic wrap and refrigerating for 2 hours, or until firm enough to scoop.